prisconapoli/prisconapoli.github.com/_posts/2014-08-27-Sam-Berns-Inspiring-Speech.md

 ---
 layout: post
 category : video
-tags: [TED, Sam Bearns, philosophy]
+tags: [TED, Sam Berns, philosophy]
 ---
 {% include JB/setup %}

-**My philosophy for a happy life: a moving speech by Sam Bears**
+**My philosophy for a happy life: a moving speech by Sam Berns**

 <!--more-->

 In the spirit of **ideas worth spreading**, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
-This is a speech about the essence of the life made by **Sam Bears**.
+This is a speech about the essence of the life made by **Sam Berns**.

 Sam was diagnosed with **Progeria**, a rare, rapid aging disease, at the age of 2.
 He passed few months ago at age of 17.